Magistrate (England and Wales): History of the magistracy

 Towards the end of the 18th century, the absence of an adequate police force and the quality of local justices became matters of concern.
 Justices received no salary from the government, although they could charge fees for their services.
-They were appointed from prominent citizens of property, but a shortage of landed gentlemen willing to act in London led to problems.
+They were appointed from among prominent citizens of property, but a shortage of landed gentlemen willing to act in London led to problems.
 In Middlesex, for example, the commission was increasingly dominated by merchants, tradesmen and a small number of corrupt magistrates, known as "Trading Justices" because they exploited their office for financial purposes.
 A Police Bill in 1785 failed to bring adequate supervision of justices.
-However, the Middlesex Justices Act 1792 set up seven public offices, in addition to Bow Street, London, with three justices in each, with salaries of £400 a year.
+However, the Middlesex Justices Act 1792 set up seven public offices, in addition to Bow Street, London, with three justices in each, with salaries of £400 a year (£53,241.56 as of 2025).
 The power to take fees was removed from all justices in the city.
 Six constables were appointed to each office, with powers of arrest.
 This was the origin of the modern stipendiary magistrate (district judge).

 One famous magistrate was Sir John Fielding (known as the "Blind Beak of Bow Street"), who succeeded his half-brother as magistrate in Bow Street Magistrates' Court in 1754 and refined his small band of officers (formerly known as the Bow Street Runners) into an effective police force for the capital.
 Stipendiaries remained in charge of the police until 1839.

 The first paid magistrate outside London was appointed in 1813 in Manchester.
 The Municipal Corporations Act 1835 gave boroughs the ability to request the appointment of a stipendiary magistrate in their locality.
 Originally stipendiaries were not required to have any qualifications, however they could only be appointed from the ranks of barristers (from 1839) and solicitors (from 1849).

 Women in England and Wales were not allowed to become justices until 1919, the first woman being Ada Summers, the Mayor of Stalybridge, who was a JP by virtue of her office.
 In 2021, 56% of magistrates in England and Wales were female.

+In colloquial British English, magistrates are sometimes referred to as "beaks."
+This term dates back to the 17th and 19th centuries inclusive and is thought to have originated from the beak-like appearance of the magistrates' Black Death masks, filled with herbs and spices, worn by them during trials, custodial visits by these justices and separately doctors during the Bubonic Plague period.

+This also originated from the tradition of judicial members and magistrates wearing the beaked masks when passing death sentences.
+The phrase was commonly used in literature and journalism and remains a historical slang term for magistrates and judges.